📍 Based in Vancouver

 The American Medical Association is a medical association that represents physicians in the USA.
 They have a platform called VeriCre where physicians and AMA staff can access and manage physician profiles.

-*Due to confidentiality, information will be kept to a mininum.
+*Due to confidentiality, information will be kept at a high level.

 Summary